jlevy/og-equity-compensation/README.md

   The implications of this are complicated, and we’ll get into them further.
   But it can happen that a company fails and everyone’s shares become worthless, or that certain kinds of shares become worthless while other kinds have some value.

+### Large companies and growth

+At the other end of the spectrum from early stage startups are large, established companies.

+🚧 More on how larger companies think about stock, growth, and equity compensation.

 ### Counting shares